Jose-MPM/Notes/Courses/English V/English Topics.md

         * Forms:
             - (+) Subject + To be + **going to** + rest
                 Present Progresive of the verb "to go": **She/He/It is going** + Infinite form of the **verb**: **to walk**.
-                > They're going to work for an international company.
+                > * They're going to work for an international company.
+                > * She is going to walk in the park
             - (-) Subject + To be + not + **going to** + rest
                 * > She isn't going to work for an international company.
-                * > I am not going to be rude with my teacher. (grosero)
+                * > Im not going to be rude with my teacher. (grosero)
             - (?)
 To be + Subject + **going to** + rest ?
-                * > Are you going to work for an international company?
+                > * Are you going to work for an international company?
 Yes, I'm.
-No, I'm not.
-                * > Is he going to work for an international company?
-Yes, She is.
+                > * Is he going to work for an international company?
 No, She isn't
-                * > _Are they going_ to read?
+                > * _Are they going_ to read?
-                * > Are we going to visit Buckingham Palace tomorrow?
+                > * Are we going to visit Buckingham Palace tomorrow?
         * Uses:

             - Use be _going to + base form_ to talk about future plans or intentions: An action in the future that has been planned or prepared.

-                * > I am going to buy a car next week.
+                > * I am going to buy a car next week.
-                * > Tomorrow, We are going to visit my brother.
+                > * Tomorrow, We are going to visit my brother.
-                * > After lunch, He is goingo _to call_ Mr Brown.
+                > * After lunch, He is goingo _to call_ Mr Brown.

             - A conclusing regarding(respecto a) the inmediate future.
 An expectation(Una expectativa).
 We know something about the present -> we can say some about the future which follows from the above.
-                * > David missed the bus.
+                > * David missed the bus.
 He is going to be late.
+                > * Jose didn't study.
+He isn't going to pass the English test.

             - We use _be going to + base form_ to make a prediction when we know or can see that something Is going to happen.
             - Plans:
+                > * Im going to live and work in another country
-                * You're going to work for an International Company.
+                > * You're going to work for an International Company.
-                * It's going to rain later.
+                > * It's going to rain later.
-                * She's going to meet her friend at the airport.
+                > * She's going to meet her friend at the airport.
             - Future:
-                * Tonight, I'm going to try to skate
+                > * Tonight and tomorrow, I'm going to try to skate
         * "gonna"
             - gonna is **not** good English, because it's very informal, It's very common.
             - Spoken English only, don't write it.